 The college has long had a history of community-based work in Indianapolis, starting with a landmark partnership in 1973 exploring the expansion of Methodist Hospital on the near-northside of downtown, participation in the 1979 Urban Design Assistance Team program of the American Institute of Architects that envisioned the transformation of a dilapidated riverfront industrial area into a world-class park, and substantial design assistance for the 1984 Pan American Games.

 But it wasn’t until 2001 when, through a partnership with Indianapolis’ Department of Metropolitan Development, our center opened its doors in a vacant city-owned building.
 Scott Truex, professor of urban planning, arranged the partnership when the college’s urban planning department transitioned to a four-year undergraduate program, plus a one-year graduate degree program aligned with the city’s decennial update to its plan for downtown.

 Under the agreement, we provided graduate assistants pursuing the fast-track graduate degree in urban planning the opportunity to work on the plan and operate the storefront office.
 The College of Architecture and Planning began offering several courses at the center and gradually grew its outreach and advocacy offerings.

 The center was housed by the City of Indianapolis for over three years at 26 West Washington Street.
 In 2004, we relocated to a suite a block east at 22 East Washington Street before joining the new Ball State Indianapolis Center at 50 South Meridian Street in 2006.

-Today we are home to the master of urban design program and continue to partner with community organizations and work alongside professional groups striving to make Indianapolis a world-class city.
+Currently the INDY Connector will be the home to the master of urban design program and continue to partner with community organizations and work alongside professional groups striving to make Indianapolis a world-class city.
 Future plans call for expansion in course and program offerings.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306